Green currents for quasi-algebraically stable meromorphic self-maps of CP^k: Statement of the main result

 It is worthy to remark here that the presence of a factor $[H=0]$ in the functional equation (ii) characterizes QAS self-maps.
-Indeed, for an AS map $f$ with corresponding Green current $T$ (see (\ref{eq_Sibony})), the functional equation is $f^{\ast}T=\d(f)\cdot T.$ In Section 3 below we develop necessary preparatory results and prove the Main Theorem.
-Section 4 is devoted to a new family of examples.
+Indeed, for an AS map $f$ with corresponding Green current $T$ (see (\ref{eq_Sibony})), the functional equation is $f^{\ast}T=\d(f)\cdot T.$